AnthonyHongXiao/AnthonyHongXiao.github.io/content/_index.md

 ## About Me
 {{< imageRight src="/images/photos/Portrait.jpg" alt="Photo credit: Pascal." caption="Me in front of Olin Library." width="20%" >}}
 Hello!
-I am Anthony, a senior undergraduate at **Washington University in St. Louis (WUSTL)**, majoring in a joint major Econ+CS, with a double major in Mathematics.
+I am Anthony, a senior undergraduate at **Washington University in St. Louis**, majoring in a joint major Econ+CS, with a double major in Mathematics.
+I will do my Math PhD at **Rice University** next fall.
 My early study in architecture and art led me to an interest in **geometry**, which I now explore with an additional layer of **data** in a broad sense.
 I’m interested in various geometric structures, including Riemannian and symplectic geometry, as well as probabilistic and coarse geometry.
 I also enjoy visual models like knots, graphs, polytopes, and some low-dimensional manifolds.
 I like drawing these models either by hand or in vector graphics.

 Recently, I finished my undergraduate thesis in symplectic and toric manifolds with Prof. [Xiang Tang](https://www.math.wustl.edu/~xtang/).
 Last summer, I participated in an REU on discrete differential geometry and geometry processing at [MIT SGI](https://sgi.mit.edu/sgi-2024).